darwingp/darwin/README.md

       :testcases       '(...)            ; list of testcases
       :inputses	       '((...) ...)      ; list of inputs (see terminology: inputs) :program-arity   5                 ; How long each inputs is.
+      :input-heat         { 'in1 5
+      		         'in2 4 }
       :instructions    '(integer_+, ...) ; The instructions a program will use :literals        '(1 2 3 4)        ; The literals a program will use
       :instruction-heat { 'integer_+ 5 } ; Heat map for instructions
+      :instruction-arities { 'exec_if 2 } ; Arity map for Plush genes
       :literal-heat     { 4 0
       			  1 2
 			  3 6 }          ; Heat map for literals

-      :instruction-arities { 'exec_if 2 } ; Arity map for Plush genes
+      :generation {
-      :max-initial-program-size 100 ; max size of randomly generated programs :min-initial-program-size 20  ; minimum size of randomly generated programs :initial-percent-literals 0.6 ; what % randomly generated programs/genomes should be literals, a float from 0.0 to 1.0) :behavioral-diversity (a function to calculate behavioral diversity given a population) :evolution-config {
+        :maximum-size 100 ; max size of randomly generated programs :minimum-size 20  ; minimum size of randomly generated programs :composition      ; percentable with events `:literal`, `:instruction`, and `:input` }
+      :behavioral-diversity (fn [population] ...) ; a fn to calculate behavioral diversity :end-action (fn [individuals] ...)           ; a fn applied to the solution individuals (a list) :evolution-config {
+        :new-element                  ; percentable, like :generation's :composition
         :decrease-heat-with-age false ; whether or not to inc the :heat of genes each generation :selection                    ; percentable
         :crossover                    ; percentable